 Plushie of the Week #3 – Carrotblade (working name)

-Yes, Carrotblade (working name).
+Yes, Carrotblade (working name), or (kari) in Japanese.
 The first two were two of my oldest plushies, so to change things up here’s one of my newest ones.
 I get lazy with naming the plushies that I acquired after I moved out, as unless a name feels very right to me, I usually either leave them nameless or give them temporary names.
 I always enjoyed naming our plushies in collaboration with my younger siblings instead.
 Anyway, this guy:

 is Carrotblade, and look how huge he is!
 He’s larger than my pillow, dwarfs Tigey in size, and is fatter around the top that even my bolster that’s lying next to him (although the bolster is longer and snugglier).
 He has these two floppy leaves at the crown of his head (if I extend them out he’s about 3 feet long), and a big goofy smile that makes me return one in kind.